 - 900.13 A2 When a Firm assumes a management responsibility related to the Underlying Subject Matter and, in an Attestation Engagement, the Subject Matter Information of an Assurance Engagement, self-review, self-interest and familiarity threats are created.
 Assuming a management responsibility might create an advocacy threat because the Firm becomes too closely aligned with the views and interests of management. - 900.13 A3 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of professional judgement.
-Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorising transactions. - Controlling or managing bank accounts or investments. - Deciding which recommendations of the Firm or other third parties to implement. - Reporting to Those Charged with Governance on behalf of management. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - 900.13 A4 Subject to compliance with paragraph R900.14, providing advice and recommendations to assist the management of an Assurance Client in discharging its responsibilities is not assuming a management responsibility. - R900.14 When performing a Professional Activity for an Assurance Client that is related to the Underlying Subject Matter and, in an Attestation Engagement, the Subject Matter Information of the Assurance Engagement, the Firm shall be satisfied that client management makes all related judgements and decisions that are the proper responsibility of management.
-This includes ensuring that the client's management: - (a) Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client's decisions and to oversee the activities.
+Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorising transactions. - Controlling or managing bank accounts or investments. - Deciding which recommendations of the Firm or other third parties to implement. - Reporting to Those Charged with Governance on behalf of management. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - 900.13 A4 Examples of IT systems services that result in the assumption of a management responsibility in relation to the Underlying Subject Matter and, in an Attestation Engagement, the Subject Matter Information of an Assurance Engagement, include where a Firm: - Stores data or manages (directly or indirectly) the hosting of data related to the Underlying Subject Matter or Subject Matter Information.
+Such services include: - Acting as the only access to the data or records related to the Underlying Subject Matter or Subject Matter Information. - Taking custody of or storing the data or records related to the Underlying Subject Matter or Subject Matter Information such that the Assurance Client's data or records are otherwise incomplete. - Providing electronic security or back-up services, such as business continuity or a disaster recovery function, for the Assurance Client's data or records related to the Underlying Subject Matter or Subject Matter Information. - Operates, maintains, or monitors an Assurance Client's IT systems, network or website related to the Underlying Subject Matter or Subject Matter Information. - 900.13 A5 The collection, receipt, transmission and retention of data provided by an Assurance Client in the course of an Assurance Engagement or to enable the provision of a permissible non-assurance service to the Assurance Client does not result in an assumption of management responsibility. - 900.13 A64 Subject to compliance with paragraph R900.14, providing advice and recommendations to assist the management of an Assurance Client in discharging its responsibilities is not assuming a management responsibility. - R900.14 When performing a Professional Activity for an Assurance Client that is related to the Underlying Subject Matter and, in an Attestation Engagement, the Subject Matter Information of the Assurance Engagement, the Firm shall be satisfied that client management makes all related judgements and decisions that are the proper responsibility of management.
+This includes ensuring that the client's management:

+- (a) Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client's decisions and to oversee the activities.
 Such an individual, preferably within senior management, would understand: - (i) The objectives, nature and results of the activities; and - (ii) The respective client and Firm responsibilities.